Speech-VINO/Smart-Media-Player/README.md

 # Smart Media Player - Segment Video/Audio by Speaker
-*Search-by-Voice based Project for the Intel Edge AI Scholarship Challenge 2020 #SpeechVINO study group*
+*Smart Media Player Project for the Intel Edge AI Scholarship Challenge 2020 #SpeechVINO study group*

-## Goal:
+## Goal
 To develop a ***Smart Media Player Application*** at the Edge using Intel's OpenVINO Toolkit where, given an audio or video as input, the application will segment it in terms of timestamps with respect to the individual speakers.

-## Introduction:
+## Idea and Motivation
 As meantioned above, the goal of ***Smart Media Player Application*** is to develop a search-by-voice application at the edge to detect time period(s) during audio/video play where the specific person is speaking, using Intel's OpenVINO Toolkit.

 **Why did we choose to work on this project?**